1Yada Yahowah

 By this time much of Yisra’el will have been “chorbah – destroyed and depopulated” by invading armies and militias.
 If ever there were a time for restoration and renewal, it is now.
 And with Yahowah doing the renovation, we should expect nothing less than ‘Eden – the perfect place to enjoy life.

 33Midbar is usually translated as “wilderness,” but since it is a conjunction of my and dabar, we ought to be looking deeper into the etymology for a better definition.
 My is an interrogative which encourages us to consider the who, what, where, why, when, and how of something.
 And dabar is the Hebrew word for word.
 As such, midbar is where the word is pondered and questioned.
-This is something we will enjoy doing the midbar is transformed into ‘Eden.
+This is something we will enjoy doing when the midbar is transformed into ‘Eden.

 ‘Arabah is the feminine version of ‘arab.
 Along these lines, Allah, the wannabe god of the Arabs, is a feminine name.
 Therefore, ‘Arabah could be addressing Allah’s caustic influence.
 In addition, with ‘arabah, Yahowah is revealing that “Arabs have deforested and depopulated” the Land, “darkening it with noxious swarms of foreigners in cahoots with desert-dwelling Arabians.”
 Fortunately, they will all disappear, along with their irritating claims and protestations.
 And with these Islamic terrorists removed from contention, there will no longer be any mourning for the dead.